How to Talk to Teens About Driving Safely

 Texting or talking on cell phones is one of the most frequent types of distractions that people encounter on roads in South Carolina and North Carolina.
 However, many other types of actions can result in distracted driving crashes, including:

-- Applying makeup, fixing hair or other grooming activities
+• Applying makeup, fixing hair, or performing other grooming activities

-This is why it is so important to talk with your teen about driving safety.
+This is why it is crucial to discuss driving safety with your teen.
 This should not be a one-time conversation.
-It is something that you must reinforce on a daily basis.
+It is something that you must reinforce daily.

 Get Help from an Experienced Car Accident Lawyer Serving South Carolina and North Carolina